SantruptaMishra98/goConway/README.md

-Running a simulation of Conway's Game of Life in Golang.
+Running a simulation of Conway's Game of Life in Golang. <br>
 Size of Matrix - 100x100